HMoreira2020/PageTurners/notes.md

 fill out review form and are redirected to the book show page

 on books index page I want top rated to be displayed(sort_by_ratings)

+Questions:
+scope - is what I have sufficient? my forms seem inconsistent